How to e-File TCS Returns in India?

 Starting Price

 Tax Collected at Source (TCS) is important to fill out every quarter using the Form 27EQ to avoid late fees and penalties.
-Even if there is no TCS amount collected by the seller, a Nil Return still needs to be filed.
+Even if no TCS is collected in a quarter, filing a Nil return is recommended to maintain proper compliance records.

 Techjockey’s Verdict